deeppavlov/chatsky/docs/source/tutorials.rst

 a specific feature or solve a particular problem, whereas Tutorials provide a more comprehensive overview of how to build a complete application.

+| To understand the basics of DFF, read the following tutorials:
+| 1) Script / Core / 1.
+Basics
+| 2) Script / Core / 2.
+Conditions
+| 3) Pipeline / 1.
+Basics

 .. toctree::
    :name: tutorials
    :glob: